 What does Gymnasium do?

 Industry experts teach courses that focus on the most up-to-date tools and technologies.
 Students watch 1-6 hours of recorded lectures per class and participate in quizzes, assignments, and a final exam.
 All assessments are graded, so students receive feedback and corrections on their work.
-Those who score 85% or better on the final exam receive a certificate of completion, which they can add to their LinkedIn profile.
+Those who score 85% or better on the final exam receive a certificate of completion.
+This can be added to their LinkedIn profile for recruiters to see.

-While some support is available from instructors, students are encouraged to post questions related to the course material, homework, or specific concepts on the forum, where teaching assistants and other students discuss challenging topics and answer questions.
+While some support is available from instructors, students are encouraged to post questions related to the course material, homework, or specific concepts on the forum.
+This is where teaching assistants and other students discuss challenging topics and answer questions.
 Besides their courses, Gymnasium also provides articles, tutorials, and podcasts that offer tips for resume and portfolio building, interview preparation, networking, salary negotiation, and more.